LicensePlates.cc

 The V series was skipped, because Veteran plates are using it.

-Graphics started at 100·NZN, but older plates are being replaced upon renewal and the same numbers are being issued on the new graphic plates, so older and lower numbers are now being seen.
-All white on blue plates were phased out by October 2002.
+Graphics started at 100Β·NZN, but older plates are being replaced upon renewal and the same numbers are being issued on the new graphic plates, so older and lower numbers are now being seen.
+Among our reporters, Tyler Rotondo spotted our non-remake low of 136Β·NZN on 6/1/05, and Corb Moister, Jr. spotted 182Β·NZN on 2/8/05.

-The letters C, I, O, Q, Y, and Z are not being used in any position on the 2013 passenger plate series.
+The letters C, I, O, Q, Y, and Z were not used in any position on the 2013 passenger plate series.

 0AAAA0 reported as a low by Jeff Boland on 2013-08-21.